kairosity/mp3-snapathon/README.md

 6. They can enter competitions and vote when they are logged in, and only registered and logged in users can compete or vote.
 7. A user's profile page shows their uploaded photograph entries, other user's photographs they have voted for and any photographs of theirs that have won awards.
 8. A user's profile page also shows their total number of points.
+9. A user can change their username, email address & password.
 9. A user can upload images to the weekly competitions, and they can edit or delete those images at any point.
 10. If a user uploads an image they get a single vote which they can use to vote for any image that is not theirs.
 Voting takes place on Saturday & Sunday until 22:00PM.
 11. Users can vote by clicking the "Vote" button under their photo of choice.